One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method: Finite -algebras for classical Lie algebras

 determined by

 The kernel is the Poisson ideal generated by $\{d_1^{(r)} \mid r > \lambda_1\}$.
-The canonical grading on $y_n(\sigma)$ in Theorem~\ref{T:shiftedyangianPBW} corresponds to the Kazhdan grading on $S(\g,e)$. \end{Proposition} \begin{proof} The fact that \eqref{e:dgenerators} defines a graded Poisson homomorphism follows from \cite[Theorem~10.1]{BK06} upon taking the associated graded map with respect to the canonical and Kazhdan filtrations.
+If we equip $y_n(\sigma)$ with the canonical grading doubled (see Theorem~\ref{T:shiftedyangianPBW}) and equip $S(\g,e)$ with the Kazhdan grading then this homomorphism is graded. \end{Proposition} \begin{proof} In \cite[\textsection 2]{BK06} Brundan and Kleshchev introduced the shifted Yangian $Y_n(\sigma)$, of which $y_n(\sigma)$ is the semiclassical limit under the canonical filtration.
+In \cite[Theorem~10.1]{BK06} they construct a homomorphism to the quantum finite $W$-algebra (see also \cite[Theorem~4.3]{GT19b} where their result is recalled in notation similar to that of the present paper).
+It is straightforward to see that the doubled canonical filtration lines up with the Kazhdan filtration.
+The map defined by \eqref{e:dgenerators} is just the semiclassical limit of this filtered algebra homomorphism, and this proves that the map is a surjective Poisson homomorphism.
 The $\tau$-equivariance can be checked by comparing Proposition~\ref{P:tauequivariance} with formulas \eqref{e:tauon}.

-Another consequence of \cite[Theorem~10.2]{BK06} is that the elements $\{d_1^{(r)} \mid r > \lambda_1\}$ lie in the kernel of the homomorphism.
+Another consequence of \cite[Theorem~10.1]{BK06} is that the elements $\{d_1^{(r)} \mid r > \lambda_1\}$ lie in the kernel of $\varphi$.
 Write $I$ for the Poisson ideal generated by these elements.
 Combining Theorem~\ref{T:PBW} and Lemma~\ref{L:centraliserlemma} we can show that $I = \ker \varphi$ by demonstrating that the quotient $y_n(\sigma) / I$ is generated as a commutative algebra by

 By Theorem~\ref{T:shiftedyangianPBW} we can identify $S(\cc_n(\sigma)) = \gr y_n(\sigma)$ as Poisson algebras, with respect to the loop filtration.
 The associated graded ideal $\gr I$ contains elements $\{d_{i;r} \mid r \ge \lambda_1\}$, and so applying Lemma~\ref{L:shiftedcurrentandcentraliser}(1) we see that $\gr y_n(\sigma)/I$ is generated by by the top graded components of the elements \eqref{e:truncatedgens}.
-Applying a standard argument on filtered algebras we deduce that $y_n(\sigma)/ I$ is generated by the requisite elements. \end{proof}
+Applying a standard filtration argument we deduce that $y_n(\sigma)/ I$ is generated by the requisite elements. \end{proof}